 We will discuss the differences between the current measuring AC and DC clamp meters in the article.
-Both types of clamp meters are measuring instruments to measure electrical current.
+Both types of clamp meters are measuring instruments used to measure electrical current.

 What are DC and AC clamp meters?